garylirocks/quickrefs/azure-sql-db.markdown

 #### Failover Cluster Instance (FCI)

 - Relies on WSFC
+- Provides high availability for an entire instance, in a single region
+- HA only, no DR (limited in a single region)
+- AG is recommended in most cases, use FCI only for on-prem migration if needed
 - An FCI is a single SQL Server instance that's installed across WSFC nodes (could be across multiple subnets)
 - On the network, an FCI appears to be a single instance on a single computer
 - SQL Server files needs to be on a shared storage, only the active node can access it at one time, a few options: